robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_05/notes_week_05.md

 ---

-### 9.7 Real-World Example: Kubernetes Distributed Image Processor
+### 9.7 Real-World Example: Docker Compose Distributed Image Processor

 To see a complete, real-world implementation of the Map-Reduce paradigm running across a local container cluster, we have provided a full project in this week's code directory: